 You always see those mysterious "players to be named later" spring up in trades.
 There are usually restrictions on what players can be traded depending on how each team does.
 The best player named later, though, was Harry Chiti.
 At the beginning of the 1962 season, the Cleveland Indians dealt catcher Chiti to the New York Mets for cash and a player to be named later.
 In June, the two teams decided on the player: Harry Chiti.
 Essentially, Chiti was traded for himself and cash, making him a literal rent-a-player.

 Chattanooga Lookouts owner Joe Engel was a publicity hound and his promotions were headline-grabbers (he once gave away a house during a game).
 But perhaps his most unusual stunt was when he traded shortstop Johnny Jones to Charlotte.
 In return, Engel received a 25-pound turkey, which he prepared for the media.
 After trying the turkey, Engel declared that Charlotte had won the trade because the turkey was tough.
 Maybe if that turkey had been juicy, Chattanooga would have come out ahead.

 Oddly enough, that isn't baseball's only player-for-food trade.
-In 1998, the Pacific Suns traded Ken Krahenbuhl to the Greensville Bluemen for a player, cash and ten pounds of Mississippi catfish.
+In 1998, the Pacific Suns traded Ken Krahenbuhl to the Greensville Bluemen for a player, cash, and 10 pounds of Mississippi catfish.